iOT Enabled AI Waste Management Software Development for Smart Cities

 Working Model of the Smart Waste Management Software Development

-The workflow of landfill management software is broken down into small steps that are a combination of computer vision, machine learning, and advanced sensors to create an intelligent sorting process that surpasses human capabilities and improves both speed and accuracy.
+The workflow of landfill management software is broken down into small steps.
+It is a combination of computer vision, machine learning, and advanced sensors.
+It is an intelligent sorting process that surpasses human capabilities.
+It results in improved speed and accuracy.

 1) Input Entry